Last Updated on by

 - There are already so many other websites that feature Lake Tahoe hiking trails, why bother making Tahoe Trail Guide?

 - Personal websites that contain highly detailed and meticulous information, but are poorly written, confusingly organized, and boring to look at.
 This doesn’t mean the actual information is inaccurate or that the person developing the content is not an expert.
 Most likely the information on these sites is exceptional.
-However, more often than not, the creator is not actually a writer or graphic designer so problems with grammar and punctuation, inclusion of excessive detail or not enough, and just plain old poor web design threaten to undermine the person’s message.
-Ultimately, the internet is a visual medium not unlike a traditional publication so, at minimum, websites should feature high-quality imagery and logical organization.
+However, more often than not, the creator is not a writer or graphic designer so problems with grammar and punctuation, inclusion of excessive detail or not enough, and just plain old poor web design threaten to undermine the person’s message.
+The internet is a visual medium not unlike a traditional publication so, at minimum, websites should feature high-quality imagery and logical organization.
 At best, they should be dynamic and inspire you to actually go outside and hike that mountain peak or ski that backcountry route.